The Wayfarer's Ledger · LANDMARK

 also called the dusk-singing saddle, the only way over

 A cairn-marked saddle between two peaks — the one foot-crossing of the Northern Rampart, where the wind is said to speak at dusk.
+The Korl toll-hold that once guarded it is a garrison ruin now; the High Moot keeps its true seat back home on the Rimeward at Windcut Hold.

 High on the Rampart, between two snow-shouldered peaks, the wind has cut a saddle low enough to cross on foot.
 Generations of cairns mark the line a traveller must hold or be lost; the topmost stones are furred with rime.
 At dusk the wind funnels through and makes a sound the tribes call speaking, and will not cross after.
 Those who must, go quickly.
+Beside the line stand the roofless walls of the old toll-hold the Korl once kept here to work the crossing — a garrison ruin now, left behind when the High Moot drew back over the water to its true seat on the Rimeward, the far cold country the Korl came down from.
+The name went with them: their seat there is Windcut Hold, and this is only the pass it was named for.